The 10 Best Mountain Bike Helmets Under $100 (Improve Your Safety on a Budget!)

 Sizes Available

-OUWOR MTB helmet surprises with many of its features.
+The OUWOR MTB helmet surprised me with many of its features.
 First, I love its color combinations.
 But that’s subjective.

-It’s pretty versatile because you can use it for mountain biking and once you remove the visor, also for road biking.
+It’s pretty versatile because you can use it for mountain biking and, once you remove the visor, for road biking.

-Removing the sun visor also brings another benefit.
-It opens the large air vents in the front that will allow excellent airflow.
+Removing the sun visor also has another benefit.
+It opens the large air vents in the front, which allows excellent airflow.

-The only major disadvantage is a lack of MIPS or a similar safety system.
-But I wouldn’t even expect it for this price.
+The only major disadvantage is the lack of MIPS or a similar safety system, but I wouldn’t even expect it for this price.

 O’Neal Trail Finder